tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 set(VCPKG_CHAINLOAD_TOOLCHAIN_FILE "${CMAKE_CURRENT_LIST_DIR}/amd64-mingw-toolchain.cmake")
 ```

-This triplet file is mostly copied from a [community-provided "x64-mingw-dynamic" triplet](https://github.com/microsoft/vcpkg/blob/master/triplets/community/x64-mingw-dynamic.cmake), but with the addition of a [VCPKG_CHAINLOAD_TOOLCHAIN_FILE](https://learn.microsoft.com/en-us/vcpkg/users/triplets#vcpkg_chainload_toolchain_file) which enforces compiler and linker settings when building for the target triplet.
-(Without this toolchain file, CMake will use compiler and linker settings from its own defaults, which isn't what we want.)
+This triplet file is mostly copied from a [community-provided "x64-mingw-dynamic" triplet](https://github.com/microsoft/vcpkg/blob/master/triplets/community/x64-mingw-dynamic.cmake), but with the addition of a [VCPKG_CHAINLOAD_TOOLCHAIN_FILE](https://learn.microsoft.com/en-us/vcpkg/users/triplets#vcpkg_chainload_toolchain_file) which enforces compiler and linker settings.
+Without this toolchain file, CMake will use compiler and linker settings from its own defaults, which won't meet this project's cross-compilation needs.

-Now create this file in this same directory, named `amd64-mingw-toolchain.cmake`.
+Create this toolchain file in this same directory, named `amd64-mingw-toolchain.cmake`.

 `custom-triplets/amd64-mingw-toolchain.cmake`
 ```cmake